Aquaphor

 Aquaphor is used and recommended by health care professionals for minor post-operative wounds or defects.

 History

-1925: Aquaphor was developed in the Beiersdorf Inc laboratories in the USA.
+1925: Aquaphor was developed in the Beiersdorf Inc laboratories in the US.
 It was trademarked that year by Herman A. Metz, president of Beiersdorf Inc at that time.

-1929: Beiersdorf sold Aquaphor’s trade marks to Duke Laboratories in order to manufacture products in the country.
+1929: Beiersdorf sold Aquaphor's trademarks to Duke Laboratories in order to manufacture products in the country.

-1936: Aquaphor’s first product offering was sold to doctors, pharmacists and hospitals in 5 lb. containers.
+1936: Aquaphor's first product offering was sold to doctors, pharmacists and hospitals in 5 lb. containers.

-1960: Aquaphor production was discontinued during World War II and restarted by Duke Laboratiories in 1960.
+1960: Aquaphor production was discontinued during World War II and restarted by Duke Laboratories in 1960.
 One lb cans and 2 oz tubes were sold to medical professionals.

 1973: Beiersdorf repurchased all trademarks from Duke Laboratories.

 1982: Aquaphor tube was introduced and directly sold to consumers for the first time.

 1991: A new formulation Aquaphor Advanced Therapy Healing Ointment was launched, an addition to the Aquaphor Original Ointment.